ray-project/ray/doc/source/serve/tutorials/streaming.md

 ```

 :::{warning}
-Hugging Face's support for `Streamers` is still under development and may change in the future. `RawQueue` is compatible with the `Streamers` interface in Transformers 4.30.2.
+Hugging Face's support for `Streamers` is still under development and may change in the future. `RawQueue` is compatible with the `Streamers` interface in Hugging Face 4.30.2.
 However, the `Streamers` interface may change, making the `RawQueue` incompatible with Hugging Face models in the future.
 :::

 Similar to `Textbot` and `Chatbot`, the `Batchbot` needs a streamer to stream outputs from batched requests, but Hugging Face `Streamers` don't support batched requests.
 Add this custom `RawStreamer` to process batches of tokens: